-1. The Group of 77 and China would like to express its appreciation to Ambassador Juan Francisco Facetti of Paraguay for his exemplary chairpersonship of the 59th session of the Scientific and Technical Subcommittee and would like to comment on some of the issues put forth during the session that we consider of utmost relevance for developing countries.

-2. The unfavorable financial situation of the United Nations Office for Outer Space Affairs, has limited its capacity-building activities.
+- 1. The Group of 77 and China would like to express its appreciation to Ambassador Juan Francisco Facetti of Paraguay for his exemplary chairpersonship of the 60th session of the Scientific and Technical Subcommittee and would like to comment on some of the issues put forth during the session that we consider of utmost relevance for developing countries. - 2.
+The unfavorable financial situation of the United Nations Office for Outer Space Affairs, has limited its capacity-building activities.
 UNOOSA is affected by a shortage of funds to support cooperation programmes.
-Nevertheless, the Group would like to note with appreciation activities carried out in 2021, under the Programme on Space Applications by the UNOOSA in collaboration with Member States and other international organizations.

-3. With regard to the technical attributes of the geostationary orbit and its utilization and applications, the Group would like to reiterate the fact that the geostationary orbit, a limited natural resource clearly in danger of saturation, needs to be used in a way that ensures countries have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries.

-4. The issue of space debris, its proliferation and removal, continue to be a cause for concern in the space.
-The Group therefore is of the view that the potential hazards posed by the collision of debris with space objects and the consequences of the contamination of outer space cannot be underestimated.
-It is also important that new space actors are not burdened due to the historical activities of established space actors.
-The Group would also like to emphasize the challenges caused by placement of mega constellations in low Earth orbit, including those related to sustainable use of orbit and frequencies, and believes addressing these challenges should be a priority in the work of COPUOS.
+Nevertheless, the Group would like to note with appreciation activities carried out in 2022, under the Programme on Space Applications by UNOOSA in collaboration with Member States and other international organizations. - 3.
+With regard to the technical attributes of the geostationary orbit and its utilization and applications, the Group would like to reiterate the fact that the geostationary orbit, a limited natural resource clearly in danger of saturation, needs to be used in a way that ensures countries have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries. - 4.
+The issue of accumulation of space debris continues to be a cause for concern in space.
+The Group therefore is of the view that the potential hazards posed by the collision of debris with space objects and the consequences of the harmful contamination of outer space cannot be underestimated.
+It is also important that new space actors are not overburdened due to the consequences of historical activities of established space actors.
+The Group would also like to emphasize the challenges caused by placement of mega constellations in low Earth orbit, including those related to collision risks and sustainable use of orbit and frequencies, and believes addressing these challenges should be a priority in the work of COPUOS.

-5. Pending the adoption of legal mechanisms related to space debris mitigation and remediation, the Group takes note of the relevant voluntary measures such as the Space Debris Mitigation Guidelines and the Guidelines for the Long-term Sustainability of Outer Space Activities, and invites advanced space-faring countries and other actors, especially those deploying mega-constellations, to pay due regard to their application.
+5. Pending the adoption of legal mechanisms related to space debris mitigation and remediation, the Group takes note of the relevant voluntary measures such as the Space Debris Mitigation Guidelines and the Guidelines for the Long-term Sustainability of Outer Space Activities, and encourages advanced space-faring countries and other actors, especially those deploying mega-constellations, to pay due regard to their application take actions to ensure their full implementation.
 The Group further underscores the importance of strengthening the capacity of developing countries for the voluntary implementation of these measures.